The Pacifism of Pooh: A. A. Milne and the Symbolism of Winnie-the-Pooh

 Milne later renounced absolute pacifism and joined the British Home Guard during the Second World War.
 He did so because he argued that it constituted special circumstances as ‘in fighting Hitler we are truly fighting the Devil’.[xii]
 Nonetheless, it cannot be denied that Milne’s advocacy for non-violence and internationalism influenced the writing of Winnie-the-Pooh.

-Emily Calcraft recently graduated with an MA in Historical Research from the University of Sheffield.
+Emily Calcraft is a history PhD candidate in the School of History, Philosophy and Digital Humanities at the University of Sheffield.
 Her research concentrates on the inter-war peace movement and its attempt to disassociate masculinity from militarism.
-Her latest work explored pacifist’s use sport and physical activity to foster community, internationalism, and re-frame physical education.
+Some of her recent work explored pacifist’s use sport and physical activity to foster community, internationalism, and re-frame physical education.
 The project was supervised by Professor Julie Gottlieb.
 If you are interested in this project, you can contact her on ‘X’ (formerly Twitter) @emily_gcalcraft

 [i] Paula T. Connolly, Winnie-the-Pooh and The House at Pooh Corner (New York, 1995).